testzer0/ReverseDictionary/README.md

 dictionary = pickle.load(open('data/unix-dictionary.pkl', 'rb'))['dictionary']
 ```
 Then, `dictionary` is a list of tuples of the form (word, definition).
-We used a train-validation-loss split of 90-6-4.
+We used a train-validation-test split of 90-6-4.
 ## Model and Loss Function
 <img src="assets/model.png" alt="Image Not Found" width="800"/>